ardislu/minimal-eth-burner/README.md

 ## Multiple wallets

-If you have multiple wallets installed, use the [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) `eip6963:requestProvider` event to select which wallet you want to use:
+If you have multiple wallets installed, use the [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) events to select which wallet you want to use:

 ```javascript
 const wallets = [];